thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

     - [Teradata]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-teradata-connection-reference.html)

 ## Deploy the ServiceNow SpotApp
-After you complete the [prerequisites](#prerequisites) to connect to your cloud data warehouse, you are ready to deploy the ServiceNow SpotApp and begin leveraging its pre-built content.
+After you complete the [prerequisites](#prerequisites), you are ready to deploy the ServiceNow SpotApp and begin leveraging its pre-built content.

 To deploy the SpotApp, follow these steps: